Self-dual compact gauged baby skyrmions in a continuous medium: Introduction

-In what follows, {the additional symmetry allows us to modify the compacton profiles keeping them into} geometrical constrained regions, i.e., entrapping the skyrmions into a limited plane region.
-Such an approach {can be related to a geometric constriction inducing modifications in localized structures, such as nanometrical solitons, possibly giving rise to new effects and providing information about} geometrical constraints at the nanometric scale. {Among the current studies of interest concerning skyrmions at the nanometric scale, it is interesting to highlight the following cases:} the reversible conversion between a skyrmion and domain-wall by using a {geometric junction }\cite{Zhou}; the critical role concerning geometric constriction in the description of the current-driven transformation from stripe domains to magnetic skyrmion bubbles \cite{Jiang}, which could {to give a progress glimmer in the} skyrmion-based spintronics; the pattern formation of geometrically confined skyrmions \cite{Schaffer}, which is directly related to the challenges on the path of developing skyrmion-based room-temperature applications.
+It is well-known that gauge models can be enlarged or extended by including a new symmetry, for example, in the Maxwell-Higgs model \cite{new_ref}.
+Within that context, new topological defects by adding a $\mathds{Z}_{2}$ --symmetry recently have been founded in the Maxwell-Higgs models \cite {Bazeia_780, Bazeia_17}, magnetic monopoles \cite{Bazeia_105024}, gauged $ CP(2)$ model \cite{Andrade_056014}, and gauged $O(3)$ sigma model \cite {Casana_056014}.
+Remarkably, this additional symmetry can engender a magnetic or dielectric medium that could profoundly affect the solitons' physical properties.

+On the other hand, the so-called magnetic skyrmions have attracted the community's attention because they come up in the description of various physical systems as, e.g., in condensed matter \cite{Volovik_3}, in the quantum Hall effect \cite{Sondhi_4}, superconductors \cite{Zuyzin_7}, and magnetic materials \cite{Binz_6}, including recent investigations with the Dzyaloshinskii-Moriya (DM) interaction \cite{Dohi,BJSchroers}.
+Furthermore, in the condensed matter context, effects induced on the topological structures due to geometrical constraints in the magnetic materials at the nanometric scale are reported, i.e., the geometry's influence on the formation of magnetic skyrmions \cite{Zhou, Jiang, Fert, Schaffer}, there are also among them those with compact support that are very sensitive to geometrical constraints \cite{Motohiko, Chen, Mantel, Khoo}.

+Taking the ideas discussed in the previously, we seek new topological configurations in limited planar regions simulating geometrical restrictions.
+For this purpose, we introduce an extended version of the gauged BPS baby Skyrme model to study solitonic solutions, focusing on compactons immersed in a magnetic medium \cite{fnote1}.
+Thus, the original symmetry $SO(3)$ is enlarged to $SO(3)\times \mathds{Z}_{2}$, being the $ \mathds{Z}_{2}$--symmetry that rules a neutral scalar field coupled to the Abelian gauge field through a magnetic permeability that is a function of the scalar field itself.
+Consequently, in our case, including the $\mathds{Z} _{2}$--symmetry allows us to modify the compacton profiles, whereas we keep them in geometrically constrained regions.

-We presented {the results in the following way:} In Sec. \ref{SecII}, we introduce our model {and present the corresponding Euler-Lagrange equations.
-In Sec. \ref{SecIII}, by considering rotationally symmetric configurations, we implement the BPS technique that provides the system energy lower bound and the corresponding self-dual or BPS equations.
-In Sec. \ref{SecVI}, we study two scenarios describing different dielectric media and solve the BPS system numerically; then, we highlight the main new features presented by the new compacton profiles.
-Lastly, we make our final comments and conclusions in Sec. \ref{SecV}.}
+We present the results in the following way: In Sec. \ref{SecII}, we introduce our model and show the corresponding Euler-Lagrange equations.
+Besides, we found the BPS structure of the system and solved the respective BPS equations by considering rotationally symmetric configurations.
+In Sec. \ref{SecVI}, we study two scenarios describing different magnetic media and solve the BPS system numerically; then, we highlight the new features presented by the new compacton profiles.
+Lastly, we make our final remarks and conclusions in Sec. \ref{SecV}.